Mandla7784/MANDYO434_wfc_Group_B-Mandla_Dyonase_DJS01-main/README.md

 #### My Task

 1. **Was to Identify and Understand Errors**:I analysed the provided functions to determine how unit mismatches and parameter misalignments caused incorrect results.
-2. **Refactor and Correct**: Modify the functions to handle parameters more effectively, incorporating object destructuring for clarity and implementing necessary unit conversions.
+2. **Refactor and Correct**: I Modified the functions to handle parameters more effectively, incorporating object destructuring for clarity and implementing necessary unit conversions.

 #### Solution Approach

-- Use object destructuring in function parameters for better clarity.
+- I Used object destructuring in function parameters for better clarity.
-- Implement accurate unit conversions within the functions.
+- Implemented accurate unit conversions within the functions.
-- Ensure the corrected functions address the issues of unit mismatches and parameter clarity.
+- I ensured that the corrected functions address the issues of unit mismatches and parameter clarity.

 #### Debugging Guide

-1. Enhance code readability for easier debugging.
+1. I enhanced code readability for easier debugging.
-2. Identify and correct calculation errors.
+2. Identified and correct calculation errors.
-3. Improve the robustness of calculations.
-If incorrect units are used or other errors are detected, the code should notify the user instead of producing an incorrect result.
+3. I Improved the robustness of calculations.